-This Turkey Apricot Rice Salad is a wonderful leftover turkey idea for eating better after an indulgent holiday.
+This Turkey Apricot Rice Salad recipe is a wonderful leftover turkey idea for eating better after an indulgent holiday.

-If you’re looking for leftover turkey breast recipes, you’ll love this easy rice salad recipe from my frequent contributor, Holly Clegg.
+If you’re looking for leftover turkey recipes, you’ll love this easy rice salad recipe from my frequent contributor, Holly Clegg.

 It’s featured in her cookbook, Eating Well To Fight Arthritis.

 What I love about easy leftover turkey recipes like this one is that it uses up other leftovers after cooking up the feast like rice, dried cranberries, and sliced almonds.

 You can make Turkey Apricot Rice Salad with wild rice, regular rice, or brown rice.

 If you're nut free, just leave the almonds out or substitute sunflower seeds or pine nuts (which are also seeds).

 Check out Holly’s trim & TERRIFIC™ cookbooks on Amazon, too!

 Turkey Apricot Rice Salad, a delicious Thanksgiving leftover recipe!